illusorier/123/Angular/angular1/Advanced.md

 Converts Angular expression into a function.

 `$parse` takes an expression, and returns you a function.

-##### $scope.$evalAsync() vs $timeout()

-Sometimes, in an AngularJS application, you have to explicitly tell AngularJS when to initiate it's $digest lifecycle (for dirty-data checking).

-Most of time, this can be easily accomplished with the $scope.$apply method.

-However, some of the time, you have to defer the $apply() invocation because it may or may not conflict with an already-running $digest phase.

-But, the $scope.$evalAsync() is likely to execute in the same tick of the JavaScript event loop.

-        angular
-            .module('demo', [])
-            .directive('demoDirective', function() {

 #### 'this' vs $scope in AngularJS controller